 The personality of the worker must be respected by the employer.
-"Giving a man a chance" to develop himself, allowing him to express his individuality is the surest wa to express his individuality, is the surest way of enlisting the interest and loyalty of a creative man.
+"Giving a man a chance" to develop himself, allowing him to express his individuality, is the surest way of enlisting the interest and loyalty of a creative man.

 To identify the interests of employees with the interests of the house, various plans of profit sharing, sale of stock to employees, pensions, insurance against sickness and accident, and so on, have been successfully applied by many companies.